HOW TO COOK FISH LIKE A CHEF

 Talk to your fishmonger.
 Choose Australian seafood for our quality and ethics

 Use the right pan.
-The right amount of evenly spread heat is essential.
+The right amount of evenly spread heat is essential to cook fish.

 Remove the moisture before cooking to ensure a crisp skin.